partigabor/aromatica-old/README.md

 # aromatica

-Aromatica is a website and database currently under development.
+Aromatica is a future website and database, currently under development.
+Try again in 2024?
+Maybe...